Franca Viola

-Franca Viola (born 9 January 1948) is a Sicilian woman who became famous in the 1960s in Italy for refusing a "rehabilitating marriage" (matrimonio riparatore) to her rapist after being kidnapped, held hostage for over one week, and raped frequently.

-She is considered to be the first Italian woman who had been raped to publicly refuse marriage.
-She and her family successfully prosecuted the rapist.
-The trial had a wide resonance in Italy, as Viola's behavior clashed with traditional social conventions in Southern Italy, whereby a woman would lose her honour if she refused to marry the man to whom she had lost her virginity.
+Franca Viola (born 9 January 1948) is a Sicilian woman who became famous in the 1960s in Italy for refusing a "rehabilitating marriage" (matrimonio riparatore) with her rapist after being kidnapped, held hostage for over one week, and raped frequently.
+She is considered to be the first Italian woman who had been raped to publicly refuse marriage, as she and her family instead successfully prosecuted the rapist.
+The trial had a wide resonance in Italy, as Viola's choice clashed with traditional social conventions in Southern Italy, whereby a woman would lose her honour if she refused to marry the man to whom she had lost her virginity.
 Franca Viola became a symbol of the cultural progress and emancipation of women in post-war Italy.

 Kidnapping and rape

-Franca Viola was born in the rural town of Alcamo, Sicily, the oldest daughter of Bernardo Viola, a farmer, and his wife, Vita Ferra.
+Franca Viola was born in the rural town of Alcamo, Sicily, the elder daughter of Bernardo Viola (1918–1983), a farmer, and his wife, Vita Serro (1923–2026).
 In 1963, at the age of 15, she became engaged to Filippo Melodia, then aged 23, a nephew of mafia member Vincenzo Rimi.
 Melodia was subsequently arrested for theft, and Viola's father insisted she break off the engagement, which she did.
 Melodia then moved to Germany.
-By 1965 Viola was engaged to another man, and Melodia had returned to Alcamo and was trying unsuccessfully to re-enter Viola's life, stalking her and threatening both her father and boyfriend.
+By 1965 Viola was engaged to another man, and Melodia had returned to Alcamo and was trying unsuccessfully to re-enter Viola's life, stalking her and threatening both her father and fiancé.

 In the early hours of 26 December 1965, Melodia and a group of 12 armed companions broke into the Viola home and kidnapped Franca by dragging her into a car, in the process beating up Viola's mother and also taking Franca's eight-year-old brother Mariano, who refused to let go of his sister.
 Mariano was released a few hours later, but Franca was held for eight days in the home of Melodia's sister and her husband, a farmhouse on the outskirts of the town, where she was repeatedly raped.
 Melodia told her that now she would be forced to marry him so as not to become a "dishonoured" woman, but Viola replied that she had no intention of marrying him and, moreover, that she would have him sued for kidnapping and rape.
 On 31 December, Melodia contacted Viola's father Bernardo for the paciata (Sicilian for 'appeasement', i.e., striking a deal between the families of the man and woman who "eloped").
 Bernardo pretended to negotiate with the kidnappers, saying he agreed and consented to the marriage, while collaborating with the Carabinieri police in preparing a successful dragnet operation.
 Viola was freed and her kidnappers arrested on 2 January 1966, seven days before her eighteenth birthday.
 She said her father asked her if she really wanted to marry Melodia and, when she said she did not, he told her he would do everything possible to help her.